gorakhargosh/pyoauth/docs/source/index.rst

 2. HMAC-SHA1
 3. RSA-SHA1

-However, the RSA-SHA1 signature method relies on the availability of third-party libraries like PyCrypto_ or M2Crypto_.

 RSA-SHA1 requirements
 *********************
+The RSA-SHA1 signature method relies on the availability of third-party libraries like PyCrypto_ or M2Crypto_.

-The RSA-SHA1 signature methods accept PEM-encoded X.509 certificates, RSA public keys, and RSA private keys.
-The validity of the X.509 certificates will not be verified by any of those routines.
-You must ensure the validity of certificates when you accept them by using other utility methods provided by this library or by other means.
+The library accepts PEM-encoded X.509 certificates, RSA public keys, and RSA private keys.
+The validity of the X.509 certificates will not be verified by the signing functions.
+You must ensure the validity of certificates when you accept them by using other utility methods provided by this library or any other suitable means.

 For a quick rundown about these certificates and keys, please read :ref:`using-rsa-sha1`.